derrynj/privategooglecalendars/readme.txt

 == Description ==

+__If you update to version 20230111, please note that__:
+* The theming has slightly been changed.
+Now there is distinction between bundled and custom themes.
+* The previously bundled dark and light themes have been renamed.
+So if you used these themes, you now have to manually update these themes to the new pgc-dark and pgc-light themes.
+* The popup theme has been removed.
+This can now be set in your custom theme.
+See for details about this release: https://blog.michielvaneerd.nl/wordpress-plugins/private-google-calendars/version-20230111-details/

 This plugin can display multiple private (and public) Google calendars with a shortcode, Gutenberg block or as a widget.

 See the [webpage](https://blog.michielvaneerd.nl/wordpress-plugins/private-google-calendars/) for more information.